Table of Contents

 Tonal Variety

 With different necks set up for various tunings, string configurations, or pickups, double-neck guitars offer a wide range of tonal options within a single instrument.
-This is appealing to musicians who experiment with various sounds and textures within a single song.
+This appeals to musicians experimenting with multiple sounds and textures within a single song.

 Expressive and Creative Playing